Banff Avenue Pedestrian Zone

-Vehicle traffic will be diverted to adjacent streets, such as Lynx Street, Beaver Street, and to a lesser extent, Muskrat and Otter streets – on the east side of Banff Avenue, and Lynx and Buffalo streets – to the west and south of Banff Avenue.
+Vehicle traffic is diverted to adjacent streets, such as Lynx Street, Beaver Street, and to a lesser extent, Muskrat and Otter streets – on the east side of Banff Avenue, and Lynx and Buffalo streets – to the west and south of Banff Ave.
 Access to the south side through detours and Buffalo Street will be maintained.

 To deal with congestion, the Town of Banff is implementing a number of tactics, including:

 - Promotion of free parking

 With the introduction of Visitor-Pay Parking in May 2021, the Town will promote the free 9-hour parking on the periphery of downtown, such as in the Train Station Parking Lot, to reduce traffic coming into the downtown core.
 Walking from the Train Station Parking Lot to downtown Banff takes 8 minutes.
 Visitor-pay parking in the downtown core ($5/hour) aims to increase turn-over of short-term spaces.